SixArm/sixarm-company-consulting-agreement/README.md

 A separate Work Order ("WO") may describe the Work, such as any plans, deliverables, milestones, specifications, work breakdown structures, etc.

-Note: We suggest using a Work Order for shorter-range planning and for shorter-scope projects and programmes.
+Note: We suggest using a Work Order for shorter-range planning, or smaller-scope projects, or less-complex engagements.

+Note: In practice, a Work Order may refer to a higher-level Consulting Agreement, General Consulting Agreement ("GSA"), Professional Services Agreement ("PSA"), Master Services Agreement ("MSA").

 ### 3.4.
 Fees and Payments Agreement